 1. Introduction: IoT technology and business strategy:

-Students are expected to demonstrate theoretical knowledge/skills and competences on IoT: terms and basic concepts; technological trends which have led to IoT; embedded systems in terms of interface; impact of IoT on organizations/society; main application sectors; basics of hardware components (microcontrollers and microprocessors, sensors, actuators); basics of communication technologies and platforms; commonalities and differences between IoT and other technologies (e.g. Cloud computing, Big Data, Industry 4.0); IoT national and international policies.
+Students are expected to have factual knowledge, skills and competences of: IoT terms and basic concepts; technological trends which have led to IoT; embedded systems in terms of interface; impact of IoT on organizations/society; main application sectors; basics of hardware components (microcontrollers and microprocessors, sensors, actuators); basics of communication technologies and platforms; commonalities and differences between IoT and other technologies (e.g. Cloud computing, Big Data, Industry 4.0); IoT national and international policies.
 Additionally, they are expected to have factual knowledge of: features of product and services interconnected; IoT benefits and challenges; new business opportunities and competitive risks; IoT business solutions main features; IoT Solutions from user, business, operational, revenue and cost perspectives; introduction of IoT into business: i. strategy and alignment ii.
 Organization iii.
 Budgeting iv.
 Product development v. manufacturing vi.
 Distribution vii.
 Customer satisfaction viii.
 IoT solution; creation of successful IoT business for SMEs (how to implement an IoT business).

 Student is expected to demonstrate specialized knowledge, skills and competences on: basic concepts of device architecture; basics of sensors and actuators issues; analog sensors: voltage vs current; digital sensors: on/off, parallel, serial, asynchronous vs synchronous; Pulse Width Modulation; buses (Binary Unit Systems): I2C, SPI; connection technology.

 3. Networking and Security